chipsalliance/caliptra-rtl/README.md

 The "Integration" sub-component contains the top-level fileset for Caliptra. `src/integration/config/compile.yml` defines the required filesets and sub-component dependencies for this build target.
 All of the files/dependencies are explicitly listed in `src/integration/config/caliptra_top_tb.vf`.
 Users may compile the entire design using only this VF filelist.<BR>

+## **Verilog File Lists** ##
+Verilog file lists are generated via VCS and included in the config directory for each unit.
+New files added to the design should be included in the vf list.
+They can be included manually or by using VCS to regenerate the vf file.
+File lists define the compilation sources (including all dependencies) required to build and simulate a given module or testbench, and should be used for simulation, lint, and synthesis.

 ## **Scripts Description** ##

 `demo.rdl`:Sample RDL file<BR>